List of 40 Famous Forests in India to visit

 Hotels and homestays like Jungle Holidays offer a great forest view from the balcony.
 You can experience the wilderness of forests at night from the comfort of your room.

-6. Nagarhole National Park and Tiger Reserve Karnataka
+6. Nagarhole National Park and Tiger Reserve, Karnataka

-Rajiv Gandhi National Park, famous as Nagarhole National Park Karnataka, has India’s unique and diverse forest ecosystems.
+Rajiv Gandhi National Park, famous as Nagarhole National Park, Karnataka, has India’s unique and diverse forest ecosystems.
 It’s a part of the Nilgiri Biosphere Reserve and exists on the slopes of the Brahmagiri Mountains.

 Mainly, it is a deciduous forest with abundant expensive trees like teak, rosewood, and sandalwood.
 It’s currently under consideration for a UNESCO World Heritage Site.

 The sanctuary is covered with lush green forests and dense vegetation.
-The plant species commercially found here are rosewood, sandalwood, teak, silver oak, teak, crocodile bark, Indian kino tree, Kadam, cotton tree, etc.
+The plant species commercially found here are rosewood, sandalwood, teak, silver oak, crocodile bark, Indian kino tree, Kadam, cotton tree, etc.

 Nagarhole National Park